 school of theology and ministry

-As a student at the School of Theology and Ministry, you will have a chance to participate in the immersion trip to El Salvador.
+As an STM student, you have the opportunity to apply to be a part of these immersion trips.
 Information and registration will be offered in September.
 For more information, please contact Barbara Quinn, RSCJ at email@example.com.

-In addition to the STM immersion trip, the Campus Ministry office at Boston College invites graduate students to lead undergraduate students on immersion trips through their Arrupe International Program.
+In addition to STM immersion trips, the Office of Campus Ministry on BC's main campus invites graduate students to lead undergraduate students on immersion trips through their Arrupe International Program.
 For more information about this program, please visit /offices/ministry/socialjustice/arrupe.html.